 Find Relief From Chronic Pain at Downtown Pain Physicians

 If you’ve had chronic neck, thoracic, or lumbar pain and haven’t found a pain management solution in New York, NY that relieves your pain, radiofrequency ablation for the spine could be a solution for you.
-Call Downtown Pain Physicians at 212-404-8070 to schedule your consultation today.
+Call the team at Downtown Pain Physicians led by pain relief specialist Dr. Raval at 212-404-8070 to schedule your consultation today.